mistysamia/Automated-Rocket-Lander-Game/README.md

 2. **Update the Neural Network Holder**:
    - Open the `NeuralNetHolder.py` file and update it with the provided code.
+   - If the Operating System is **Mac** then, open the `GameLoop.py` file and update it with the provided code.
    - Replace the **Lambda Value** in the file with the one trained for your model.
    - Replace the **weights** with your updated weights from the training process.
    - Replace the following values in the file: